 - Optimally meeting dates/times for 6 months to 1 year will be scheduled in advance.
 At a minimum, meetings should be scheduled 3 weeks in advance.

 - Agendas should be circulated to Committee Members at least 1 week in advance of a meeting, so as to allow the latter to suggest items for the agenda.

 A quorum shall be a majority of Committee members present at the meeting in person or by information-communication technologies.

 Formation of Sub-committees

-The meeting agendas and post-meeting notes/action items should be submitted to the Executive Team at least quarterly and kept on file by the Executive Director.
-One or both Co-Leaders will report progress over the past year and plans for the coming year at the Society’s Board of Directors’ Annual meeting and ensure that all accountability requirements of the Society are met.
+Chairs will report progress over the past year and plans for the coming year at the Society’s Board of Directors’ meetings and ensure that all accountability requirements of the Society are met.

-Should disputes that cannot be resolved at the Committee level arise, Committee Members may appeal to the Executive Team (comprising the President, Vice President, Executive Director and Treasurer).
-If disputes between a Committee and the Executive Team arise, then they will be resolved by appeal to the Board of Directors.
+Should disputes that cannot be resolved at the Committee level arise, Committee Members may appeal to the Executive Committee.